 - Locate the breaker marked “furnace” or “heat,” and double-check it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” area.

-- Moving one hand, steadily switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact an expert from Walter's-Eaton's Electric, Plumbing, Heating & AC at 715-318-6728 quickly.
+- Moving one hand, steadily switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from Walter's-Eaton's Electric, Plumbing, Heating & AC at 715-318-6728 quickly.

 Regardless of your furnace’s age or brand, it has at minimum one standard wall switch placed on or near it.

 - Make sure the lever is facing up in the “on” position.
 If it was shut off, it could take your furnace up to five minutes to turn on.
 (If you don’t know where to locate your furnace, look in your basement, garage or utility closet.
 It could also be in a crawl space or attic.)

 When we think about heating problems, a filthy, blocked air filter is often the top culprit.

 If your filter is too dusty:

 - Your heating system won’t stay on, or it may overheat from reduced airflow.